-SSA 260 (Revised), paragraph 10(b), 13, A1 (third bullet), A2 and A8
+25 SSA 260 (Revised), paragraph 10(b), 13, A1 (third bullet), A2 and A8

-SSA 200 (Revised), pa SSA 200, paragraph 2
+26 SSA 200, paragraph 2

-A15.
+- A14.
+The individual financial statements that comprise a complete set of financial statements, and many of the specific elements of those financial statements, including their related disclosures, are interrelated.
+Accordingly, when auditing a single financial statement or a specific element of a financial statement, the auditor may not be able to consider the financial statement or the element in isolation.
+Consequently, the auditor may need to perform procedures in relation to the interrelated items to meet the objective of the audit. - A15.
 Furthermore, the materiality determined for a single financial statement or for a specific element of a financial statement may be lower than the materiality determined for the entity's complete set of financial statements; this will affect the nature, timing and extent of the audit procedures and the evaluation of uncorrected misstatements.